 - 14.4.1 An overview of the Site and surroundings is provided in Chapter 3: Description of the Proposed Development Site and a detailed description of the Proposed Development is provided in Chapter 4: The Proposed Development.
-In the context of the water resources, flood risk and drainage, an overview of the Site and surrounding area is presented below and sensitive receptors within the water environment are identified. - 14.4.2 The Site is located in Flood Zone 3 (as shown on the Flood Map for Planning (Rivers and Sea)).
+In the context of the water resources, flood risk and drainage, an overview of the Site and surrounding area is presented below and sensitive receptors within the water environment are identified. - 14.4.2 The Site is located in Flood Zone 3a (as shown on the Flood Map for Planning (Rivers and Sea)).
 Flood Zone 3 is land that has a 1 in 100 or greater annual probability of river flooding (1% Annual Exceedance Probability (AEP)); or land that has a 1 in 200 or greater annual probability (0.5% AEP) of sea flooding.
-However, the Site benefits from the presence of tidal flood defences along the south bank of the Humber Estuary which are maintained by the Environment Agency. - 14.4.3 The Main Development Area of the Site (as shown on Figure 14.1), measuring approximately 7 ha, is located to the east of the existing South Humber Bank Power Station and to the west of the cooling water pumping station.
+However, the Site benefits from the presence of tidal flood defences along the south bank of the Humber Estuary which are maintained by the Environment Agency.

+- 14.4.3 The Main Development Area of the Site (as shown on Figure 14.1 in ES Volume II, Document Ref.
+6.3), measuring approximately 7 ha, is located to the east of the existing South Humber Bank Power Station (SHBPS) and to the west of the cooling water pumping station.
 The Main Development Area currently comprises a vegetated area through which passes the underground water cooling pipes connecting the South Humber Bank Power Station and the cooling water pumping station and associated access road.
-The Main Development Area also includes two man-made ponds. - 14.4.4 NEL IDB manages the wider land drainage ditch system in close proximity to the Site.
-As shown on Figure 14.1 in ES Volume II, in addition to the Humber Estuary to the east of the Site there are two other watercourses (Middle Drain and Oldfleet Drain) along with multiple land drains, within the Study Area.
+Although OS mapping shows two manmade ponds within the Main Development Area (see Figure 14.1), these have recently been drawn down and infilled. - 14.4.4 NEL IDB manages the wider land drainage ditch system in close proximity to the Site.
+As shown on Figure 14.1 in the ES Volume II (Document Ref.
+6.3), in addition to the Humber Estuary to the east of the Site there are two other watercourses (Middle Drain and Oldfleet Drain) along with multiple land drains, within the vicinity.
 Oldfleet Drain flows north-east discharging into the Humber Estuary to the south-east of the Site.
 Middle Drain also flows north-east and is located to the north-east of Site.
-Drainage ditches run along the northern, eastern and southern perimeter of the Site.
+Drainage ditches run along the northern, western and southern perimeters of the Site.